lnemsick-simp/pupmod-simp-libkv/Design.md

 loading plugin code, a mechanism for instantiating plugin objects and persisting them through the lifetime of a catalog instance, and a mechanism to use these objects to implement the Puppet-function interface.

+FIXME: plugin adapter discussion looks like a mix of design and requirements
+* The plugin adapter is responsible for managing and using plugin code.

+  * It must be be written in pure Ruby.
+  * It must be loaded and constructed in a way that prevents cross-environment contamination.
+  * It must load plugin software in a way that prevents cross-environment contamination.
+  * An instance of it must be maintained over the lifetime of a catalog instance.
+  * It must construct plugin objects and retain them through the life of a catalog instance.
+  * It must select the appropriate plugin object to use for each function call.
+  * It must serialize data to be persisted into a common format and then deserialize upon retrieval.

+    * Transformation done only in one place, instead of in each plugin (DRY).
+    * Prevents value objects from being modified by plugin function code.
+      This is especially of concern of complex Hash objects, for which there is no deep copy mechanism.  (`Hash.dup` does *not* deep copy!)

+  * It must safely handle unexpected plugin failures, including failures to load (e.g., malformed Ruby).

 * Any module may provide a libkv plugin.
 * All plugins must be written in pure Ruby.